 All students are expected to conduct themselves in a manner that contributes to a positive learning environment.

 Students are expected:

-- To show respect for the instructor, guests, and their fellow classmates
+- to show respect for the instructor, guests, and their fellow classmates

-- To be open to new ideas
+- to be open to new ideas

-- To demonstrate a positive attitude
+- to demonstrate a positive attitude

-- To be willing to learn and change
+- to be willing to learn and change

-- To be prepared for class - To respect other student's property, projects, art work, etc. - To maintain an orderly work space (in studios or labs) - To comply with health and safety quidelines - Discourteous, destructive, or disruptive behavior is never acceptable in the studio or classroom.
+- to be prepared for class

+- to respect other student's property, projects, art work

+- to maintain an orderly work space (in studios or labs)

+Discourteous, destructive, or disruptive behavior is never acceptable in the studio or classroom.